dannysepler/blog/_posts/2019-06-16-pretty-piping.md

  grep "BURGER KING" complaints.csv | csv_as_table
  ```

 (Use the arrow keys to go left and right.
-Use Space and B to go up and down.)
+Use B and Space to scroll up and down.)

 ## Rainbow CSVs (from the CLI)